ericscharff/apple1emu/README.md

 GUI utilizing the SWT library.
 The Apple //e emulator still exists in the history of this repository, under the `last-a2-emu` tag.
-The current version has no external dependencies other that what is in the J2SE distribution, although it uses JFC / Swing to simplify keyboard input.
+The current version has no external dependencies other that what is in the J2SE distribution, although it uses Swing to simplify keyboard input.

 What remains is a generic 6502 emulator, and a rudimentary Apple 1 emulator.
 The Apple 1 emulator relies on Swing (because handling raw console I/O is